 One of the darlings of the Caribbean is the lush island of Aruba.
-Travelers must have proof of a COVID-19 test taken 48 hours or less prior to travel or have it on arrival (must book in advance) subject to payment and short (less than 24 hours) quarantine to await the test result.
+Travelers must have proof of a COVID-19 Antigen or PCR test taken 72 hours or less prior to travel or have it on arrival (must book in advance) subject to payment and short (less than 24 hours) quarantine to await the test result.

 The Bahamas came up with a two-phase plan for the reopening of its islands to visitors.
 First, on June 15, those who are traveling on a yacht and private planes can enter.
 Then, on July 7, it allowed all international visitors to come in, but they must be able to submit a negative COVID-19 test result, taken within seven days of arrival.
 Americans were initially allowed entry but were banned again after a surge of coronavirus cases in the islands.
 But on August 3rd, visitors from the United States were allowed to enter again, provided they have to go on a mandatory 14-day quarantine on arrival.

 Latest Update – As of March 4, 2021, U.S. citizens are not required to go on a mandatory quarantine unless symptomatic or if tested positive.
 An online Travel Health Visa Application must also be submitted prior to arrival and a negative Covid-19 test along with it.
 For visitors staying for more than 5 days, a rapid antigen test is required on the 5th day.
 All travelers should also have mandatory Covid-19 health insurance.

 The equatorial wonderland of Barbados is not only the birthplace of rum, but it’s also the birthplace of Rihanna!
 This country has officially reopened its borders to American tourists on July 12 and is requiring tourists a negative COVID-19 test result no older than 72 hours before departure.
 An online immigration and customs form must also be filled out and submitted 24 hours before arrival.

 Related post: Barbados reopening